 Preparation of collagen sandwiches

-On the day before primary hepatocyte isolation, prepare the first layer of the collagen I sandwich.
+One day before primary hepatocyte isolation, prepare the first layer of the collagen I sandwich.

 NOTE: Work on ice and use pre-chilled solutions, tips, plates, and tubes to minimize unwanted gelation of collagen I.

 Neutralize the required amount of collagen I (from rat tail) according to the manufacturer’s protocol.
 A volume of 100 µL of neutralized collagen (1.5 mg/mL) per experimental sample (3.5 cm dish) is required.
-To prepare 1 mL of neutralized collagen (1.5 mg/mL), add 100 μL of 10x DMEM, 11.5 μL of 1M NaOH, and 488.5 μL of dH2O into 500 μL of collagen (stock concentration = 3 mg/mL).
+To prepare 1 mL of neutralized collagen (1.5 mg/mL), add 100 μL of 10x DMEM, 15 μL of 1M NaOH, and 485 μL of dH2O into 500 μL of collagen (stock concentration = 3 mg/mL).
 Check the pH of neutralized collagen with litmus paper (the pH should be ~7.5).